Freetz/freetz/README/make/README.md

   * **<u>AVM-forwarding</u><a id='avm-forwarding'></a>**<br>
     Configuration of forwardings to FB itself (open ports).
 Requires an existing forwarding in the configuration,

+  * **[AVM-portfw](../../make/avm-portfw/README.md)<a id='avm-portfw'></a>**<br>
+    Configuration of port forwardings to the FritzBox itself by using internet_forwardrules.
+Warning: This package changes the ar7.cfg.
+On syntax errors AVM will reset the whole file to default, including default

   * **[AVM-rules (deprecated)](../../make/avm-rules/README.md)<a id='avm-rules'></a>**<br>
     Configuration of port forwardings to the FritzBox itself by using voip_forwardrules.
 Please don't use this package, but AVM-portfw!
 Warning: This package changes the ar7.cfg.
 On syntax errors AVM will reset the whole file to default, including default